Serbian Court Jails Parents Of Belgrade School Shooter - UrduPoint

 Although the trial was held in a regular courthouse, the boy's testimony on October 8 was heard in a high-security courtroom typically reserved for cases involving organised crime and war crimes.

-The first-instance verdict was delivered publicly, though the 11-month trial was conducted behind closed doors.
+The first-instance verdict against his parents was delivered publicly, though the 11-month trial was conducted behind closed doors.

 Just days after the attack, Serbia was rocked by another mass shooting when a 21-year-old armed with an automatic rifle killed nine people about 60 kilometres (37 miles) south of Belgrade.